tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-java/connecting-to-postgres-with-java.md

 Working on a C# project?
 Explore our [C# guide](https://tembo.io/docs/postgres_guides/connecting-to-postgres-with-c/) to learn how to establish a connection with a PostgreSQL database using C#.

-Also, check out our new extensions [pgmq](https://tembo.io/blog/introducing-pgmq) and [pg_later](https://tembo.io/blog/introducing-pg-later) which can ease your work a lot much.
+Also, check out our new extensions [pgmq](https://tembo.io/blog/introducing-pgmq) and [pg_later](https://tembo.io/blog/introducing-pg-later) which can help you manage basic message and long-running query operations.